Compound Dai (CDAI) Price Up 0.1% Over Last Week

-Compound Dai (CDAI) traded 0% lower against the U.S. dollar during the 24 hour period ending at 9:00 AM ET on March 27th.
-One Compound Dai token can now be purchased for approximately $0.0229 or 0.00000033 BTC on cryptocurrency exchanges.
-Over the last week, Compound Dai has traded up 0.1% against the U.S. dollar.
-Compound Dai has a total market capitalization of $578.43 million and approximately $1,221.86 worth of Compound Dai was traded on exchanges in the last day.
+Compound Dai (CDAI) traded 0% lower against the dollar during the 1-day period ending at 11:00 AM E.T. on March 30th.
+In the last week, Compound Dai has traded 0.1% higher against the dollar.
+One Compound Dai token can currently be bought for $0.0230 or 0.00000033 BTC on exchanges.
+Compound Dai has a market capitalization of $579.14 million and approximately $2,514.14 worth of Compound Dai was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.